gillett-hernandez/rust-pathtracer/README.md

 - [ ] implement BDPT
 - [ ] refactor bsdf trait methods

+## Credits:

+Thanks to Nova, for helping me figure out implementation details and generally helping me learn rust.

+I am referencing [this](https://rendering-memo.blogspot.com/2016/03/bidirectional-path-tracing-8-combine.html) blog post and code while working on the BDPT integrator, so thanks to the author.

+Thanks to members of the Rendering & Lighting (offline) discord server for pointing me in the right direction in fixing some color output issues.

 ## Contribution

 Please view this as a hobby or reference implementation.
 If you find any issues, please feel free to log them on GitHub's issue tracker, or submit a pull request to fix them :)